adamsilver/fdpb/03-Book-A-Flight.md

 }

 if(!supportsDateInput()) {
-	// code to create and use a custom calendar widget
+	// use custom component
 }
 ```

-In future we may find that:

-- research shows that our own widget performs better than the native input
+Jeremy Keith explains that the web is a continuum.
+By that he means, that it's constantly changing.
+New browsers come out all the time, all of them have different features and capabilities.
+For us, this means that we decided to provide a custom date picker as a fall back because there isn't a lot of desktop support.

-- support is broad enough to worry less about the rapidly diminishing users using unsupported browsers.
+In future this may not be the case and then we may change our approach.
+In the future, where support is more broad, we might choose to not support the rapidly diminishing number of users on unsupported browsers.

-In both cases we may choose to remove the custom date picker, giving us less to maintain, and give users faster experiences.
+In this case, we can remove all of the Javascript, giving users a faster experience and giving ourselves less to maintain.

 #### Date picker component

+Having detected support, we'll need to design the date picker itself.

 How it might look: